1) Communicating and Presenting Value to Non-SEOs

 - Reporting for Duty: Why You Start Using GA4 TODAY | Brie Anderson

 - Taking Charge of Your Indexability: How to Optimize and Prioritize Your Technical Work | Areej AbuAli

 - How to speak with Devs

 - How to use more than just tables + excel (like pie charts, tables, etc)

-Dana Di’Tomaso hit home when she said “SEO is no longer a garnish, it’s a main dish”.
-The industry has seen a real up-tick in the interest around SEO from stakeholders of a company.
+Dana Di’Tomaso hit home when she said “SEO is no longer a garnish, it’s the main dish”.
+The industry has seen a real uptick in the interest around SEO from stakeholders of a company.
 With great power comes great responsibility, and our ability as SEOs to communicate value and impact to key stakeholders as well as developers is more important than ever.

 Speaking to the C Suite

 Gone are the days where excel tables are sufficient to communicate value quickly, although tables can be helpful for organizing sets of data, we can not tell a quick and effective story with rows of data alone.
 It’s time to show a clear road to revenue!

 Let’s be honest, non SEOs don’t care about the amount of 404 errors on your site, they care about how many users and how much potential revenue they are losing from those pages.
 Areej AbuAli dives into different methods to attribute indexability by template type to revenue and session-level metrics.